Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#323](https://github.com/Icinga/icinga-powershell-framework/pull/323) Adds `-RebuildCache` switch to `icinga` command alias and `Invoke-IcingaCommand`, for quicker cache re-creation for developers
 * [#333](https://github.com/Icinga/icinga-powershell-framework/pull/333) Adds Cmdlet `Test-IcingaForWindowsService` to test the Icinga for Windows service configuration
 * [#338](https://github.com/Icinga/icinga-powershell-framework/pull/338) Improves various styles, outputs and view for the Icinga for Windows Management Console and fixes some spelling mistakes
+* [#342](https://github.com/Icinga/icinga-powershell-framework/pull/342) Adds feature to print commands being executed by the Icinga Management Console with `l` and improves summary visualisation for better readability

 ## 1.5.2 (2021-07-09)